Industry Insights

 That's why smart marketers aren't just looking for another channel—they're looking for balance.
 Ideally, with a mix that expands reach, deepens attention, and holds up when algorithms (invariably) shift again.

-Thankfully, CTV not only offers premium, full-screen placements in brand-safe environments—it can also help SMBs develop an omnichannel strategy, effectively avoiding an overdependence on any one platform's whims.
+CTV not only offers premium, full-screen placements in brand-safe environments—it can also help SMBs develop an omnichannel strategy, effectively avoiding an overdependence on any one platform's whims.
+This is where attention as currency media buying CTV social platforms becomes practical, not theoretical: you’re investing in the environments where people actually stay engaged.

-Let's take a closer look at the best ways they can work together.
+Let's take a closer look at the best ways TV advertising vs social media can work together.

 How TV and Social Media Compare at a Glance